Some of the information on this page applies only to certain program types, which have been labeled as:

 European Credit Transfer System (ECTS): ECTS is used in countries such as Denmark, Germany, the Netherlands, Norway, Spain, etc and is evaluated at a 2:1 ratio with 8 credits being equivalent to 4 NDSU credits.
 To maintain full-time status, students must take at least 24 credits per semester.
 Some universities may require that you take 30 ECTS to be full-time at their institution.

 France: If the university follows the ECTs credit system please see above, but if it uses the French system NDSU will evaluate the amount of credits based on contact hours.
 Total contact hours/ 12.5 = NDSU credits.
 Students must take a minimum of 150 contact hours per semester to be considered full-time.

 United Kingdom: Credits from Leeds Met are evaluated at a 4:1 ratio and each module (course) is generally worth 10 or 20 credits; 2.5 or 5 NDSU credits.
 Students must take a minimum of 48 credits per semester to be considered full-time.

-Italy: University of the Sacred Heart: The transcript from UCSC is issued with U.S. credits.
+Italy: The transcript from the University of the Sacred Heart is issued with U.S. credits.

 Mexico: Credits are evaluated 1:1, so students must take a minimum of 12 credits per semester.